Rive-001/Rive-001/README.md

 # Rishi Verma

 I'm interested in machine learning and data science.
 I've worked on machine learning projects in the domains of computer vision and computational genomics.
-I've graduated from the Masters in Computational Biology program at Carnegie Mellon University and I'm working as a Data Scientist in the biotech space.
+I've graduated from the Masters in Computational Biology program at Carnegie Mellon University and I'm working as a Deep Learning Engineer in the biotech and robotics space.

-## Skills

-### Domains

-* Computational Genomics: SpliceAI
-* Computer Vision : Generative Adversarial Networks (GANs), ResNet-34, Faster R-CNN
-* NLP: attention-based sequence-to-sequence model

-### Programming Languages

-* Python, MySQL, Shell scripting

-### Machine Learning Frameworks

-* Pytorch, TensorFlow, Keras

-### Data Science Tools

-* NumPy, scikit-learn, Pandas, Matplotlib, seaborn, OpenCV, sci-kit image

-### Computing Software and Platforms

-* Pyspark, AWS, Databricks

 ## Projects